raparicio6/pokemon-finder-react/README.md

 #### Only building

 To only build the application in a specific env, run:
-`npm run build environment`.
+`npm run build environment`

 ### Running the tests